gregoryhornyak/discord_bot/README.md

 A brief tutorial on setup is available [here](docs/setup.md).

+## Mayor Update

+**Formula One Discord Bot** is moving away from FastF1 Python package:

+- the module isn't working properly,
+- custom json requests are easier to make using Ergast directly

+In the future, the Formula One Discord Bot is going to use Ergast as main information source for Race, Qualification, Finishing Status and Race schedules

 ---

 ## Components

+The product: a Discord chatbot, listening and writing on a Discord feed / channel.

-The core app, reading the inputs, and responding to the user.
+The core app, hosting the necessary files for the chatbot.
+Also making connection between the database and the Discord channel.
+In addition, responsible for making the json requests from Ergast.

-The database manager, handling the storing and retrieving actions when dealing with the database(s).
+The database manager, handling the storing and retrieving actions, when dealing with the database(s).

+A logging machine.

-The F1-API - a python package - fetching the F1 race data.
+~~The F1-API - a python package - fetching the F1 race data.~~

 ---

 ## Contributors

-J. Gergely Hornyak
+J. Gergely Hornyak as **developer**

-Gabor Korecz **as revisioning**
+Gabor Korecz as **technical support** and **testing**